testillano/json2xml/README.md

 ## Restrictions

-Arguments in json provided must be prefixed with '@'.
+Arguments in json provided must be prefixed with a special character.
+You can change it at `JsonSaxConsumer` construction ('@' by default).

 ## Double check

-You could do the opositte (xml to json) using python `xmltodict`:
+You could do the opposite (xml to json) using python `xmltodict`:

     pip3 install xmltodict

-For example, take a look to `check.py` script, which injects the xml got from `json2xml test.json`:

-    python3 check.py > result.json
+    python3 check.py
-    diff test.json result.json
-    echo $?
-    0

 ## Component test